Towards Redundancy Reduction in Diffusion Models for Efficient Video Super-Resolution: Method

 \subsubsection{Redundancy Beyond Attention}

 For video super-resolution, diffusion models typically incorporate a VAE encoder to map frames into the latent space and a prompt extractor for conditioning~\citep{zhou2024upscale}.
-The VAE encoder downsamples videos into latent space with a large network, which we consider unnecessarily complex.
-Therefore, we replace it with an extremely lightweight pixel-unshuffle~\citep{chen2025adversarial} operation.
-Moreover, since the prompt extractor derives features from the LQ video without introducing additional information, we omit it as well and use an empty prompt for conditioning instead.
-Our ablation study confirms that removing these modules has no adverse impact on performance.
+In our setting, these components introduce additional computational overhead.
+Therefore, we replace the VAE encoder with an extremely lightweight pixel-unshuffle~\citep{chen2025adversarial} operation followed by a linear projection.
+Moreover, since the prompt extractor is derived from the same LQ video without introducing additional information, we omit it as well and use an empty prompt for conditioning.

+To further examine whether the expensive VAE encoder is necessary for VSR inference, we visualize the latent representations produced by two alternative encoding paths given the same LQ input.
+The first path follows the conventional design, where the LQ video is bicubic-upsampled and encoded by a frozen VAE encoder.
+The second path replaces this process with pixel-unshuffle followed by the learned linear projector.
+As shown in Fig.~\ref{fig:vae_projector_structure}, although the two latents are not constrained to share an identical channel basis, their channel-invariant spatial structures remain highly consistent.
+In particular, the projector latent preserves the main scene layout and object boundaries, such as the arch, windows, and foreground people.
+This observation suggests that the learned projector provides a structurally meaningful latent representation that is well aligned with that of the VAE encoder, supporting the removal of the expensive VAE encoder during VSR inference.